maaanuelromero/100-days/LOG.md

 ## D17

 I did a PCA analysis to some dataset i found, also realized some plots for an scholar activity

+## D18

+I worked with Amazon Polly today, i also did some things for school